The American Legion

 "Still Serving America."

-Veterans Rehabilitation Services - Service Officers at each post in the state of Oklahoma and at the VA Hospital in
+Veterans Rehabilitation Services - Service Officers at many of our Oklahoma posts, the VA Hospital in

-Oklahoma City and Muskogee-assisting veterans with VA claims and other
+Oklahoma City and Muskogee, continue to assist veterans with VA claims and other

 needs of the family.